-Balance billing has become increasingly common as health insurance plans offer narrower networks, and it puts patients in the often impossible situation of needing to verify that every provider who will be treating them is in-network.
-Without HB221, it’s not enough to verify that the facility and primary doctor are in-network; assistant surgeons, radiologists, anesthesiologists, and durable medical equipment suppliers may be out-of-network, and the patients may not even realize that those providers are treating them.
+Balance billing had become increasingly common as health insurance plans offer narrower networks, and it put patients in the often impossible situation of needing to verify that every provider who would be treating them was in-network.
+Prior to HB221, it wasn’t enough to verify that the facility and primary doctor are in-network; assistant surgeons, radiologists, anesthesiologists, and durable medical equipment suppliers may be out-of-network, and the patients may not even realize that those providers are treating them.

 HB221 also requires hospitals to post names and links for providers who are in-network, and explain that the patient should take steps to ensure that treatment is being provided by in-network providers in order to avoid balance billing (note that HB221’s ban on balance billing in non-emergency situations only applies when a patient is treated by a non-network provider at an in-network facility, AND the patient wasn’t able to choose an in-network provider instead).